dinomask/Angels_Mortals_bot/README.md

 4. Enables administrative commands within Telegram bots, restricted for use only by the Game Master.
 - Under exceptional circumstances, the Game Master may use the following commands within the Telegram bots:
 > /savechatids - Just-in-case manual command to save chat ids into the SQL database thus remembering everyone that has started the bots once.
-But this is done automatically whenever the bot goes to sleep on Heroku after 30 min of inactivity.
+But this is done automatically whenever the bot goes to sleep on Heroku after 30 minutes of inactivity or when the bot is safely stopped.
 >
 > /reloadchatids - Just-in-case manual command, as this will bascially be done every time you start the bot to reload all players into the game with the correct Angel-Mortal pairings
 >